serendeepia/playbook/_docs/5_2_communication.md

 ### Facebook

-Same content as in LinkedIn.
+We publicate in [Facebook](https://www.facebook.com/Serendeepia-2008803126079058/) the same content as in LinkedIn.